Summary: in this tutorial, you’ll learn about the processes and threads, and more importantly, the main differences between them.

 Today, the CPU often has multiple cores, e.g., two cores (dual-core) and four cores (quad-core).

-A dual-core CPU can execute exactly two processes, and a quad-core CPU can execute four processes simultaneously.
+For example, a dual-core CPU can execute exactly two processes simultaneously and a quad-core CPU can execute at most four processes simultaneously.

 Multiprocessing uses a multi-core CPU within a single computer, which indeed executes multiple processes in parallel.

 CPU-bound vs. I/O bound tasks

 In general, programs handle two types of tasks: I/O-bound or CPU-bound.

 - An I/O-bound process spends more time doing I/O than doing computations.
 The typical examples of I/O bound processes are network requests, database connections, and file I/O.